Obsessive-Compulsive Disorder: When Unwanted Thoughts or Repetitive Behaviors Take Over

 - Seek support from trusted family and friends.

-If you’re not sure where to get help, your health care provider is a good place to start.
-Your health care provider can refer you to a qualified mental health professional, such as a psychiatrist or psychologist, who has experience treating OCD and can evaluate your symptoms.
+If you’re unsure where to get help, a health care provider is an excellent place to start.
+They can refer you to a qualified mental health professional who has experience treating OCD and can evaluate your symptoms.

-You can learn more about getting help and finding a health care provider on NIMH's Help for Mental Illnesses webpage.
-The Substance Abuse and Mental Health Services Administration (SAMHSA) has an online tool to help you find mental health services in your area.
+You can learn more about getting help and finding a health care provider on the NIMH website.
+The Substance Abuse and Mental Health Services Administration has an online treatment locator to help you find mental health services in your area.

 For More Information